 Personal Injury Claims Advice – Part Two

-We have seen time and time again clients that have wanted to settle their claim while still treating with a doctor, physical therapist, or a chiropractor.
-Our advice is to wait until your treatment is complete so that we can fully assess the extent of what injures you sustained, the affect it had on your life, and what the future holds.
+We have seen time and time again, clients that have wanted to settle their claim while still treating with a doctor, physical therapist, or a chiropractor.
+Our advice is to wait until your treatment is complete so that we can fully assess the extent of what injures you sustained, the effect it had on your life, and what the future holds.

 Numerous times, after informing clients to wait and settle their claim after they are medically stationary, we have seen the client go on to have surgery for ligament tears or complications related to their previous injuries.
 Had they settled their case early, these medical costs would not have been covered, and the insurance company or jury would not have been able to factor in any permanent restriction, pain, and disruption to their life.